IBM/kar/docs/KAR.md

 An application component can make a _request_ to a service of the application.
 A request consists of the name of the target service and an HTTP request.
 KAR delivers the request to any component offering the service.
-If no such component is available KAR persists the request until it can be delivered.
+If no such component is available KAR persists the request until it can be delivered (up to a configurable timeout).
 Requests may be _synchronous_ or _asynchronous_.
 A synchronous request returns the _response_ to the HTTP request.
 An asynchronous request returns as soon as KAR accepts the request with a simple _acknowledgment_.

 ## Stores